Life cycle assessment (LCA) framework definitions

 Indirect land use change refers to the conversion of agricultural land, originally used for production of food and feed, to use for the cultivation of energy crops/biomass.
 The impact of this land use change will depend on the area of land conversion and where the conversion occurs.

-Abiotic depletion describes the over-extraction of non-living (abiotic), non-renewable resources such as fossil fuels, minerals, clay, and peat.
+Abiotic depletion describes the cumulative extraction of non-living (abiotic), non-renewable resources such as fossil fuels, minerals, clay, and peat.
 It can be divided into ADP, elements, referring to the cumulative use of non-fuel and non-living natural resources, such as metals and minerals, each weighted according to its relative scarcity, and ADP, fossil, referring to the cumulative use of fuel resources (fossil and fissile).

 Water use, as an impact indicator, quantifies the water withdrawal-to-availability ratio of the system under consideration.
 ‘Withdrawal’ refers to all off-stream water use which excludes water extracted and subsequently returned to the environment unpolluted, e.g., cooling water.